-The floats control the fuel delivery.
+The float(s) controls the fuel delivery.
 However, if the float(s) is not properly adjusted, a fuel starvation or a flooding affect could result.
 This operation is difficult to do accurately on a rough-idling vehicle.

-- 1. On vehicles with a mechanical fuel pump, remove the coil wire and crank the engine over for 10 seconds to allow the fuel bowls to fill.
+- 1. For the mechanical fuel pump, remove the coil wire and crank the engine over for 10 seconds to allow the fuel bowls to fill.
 This procedure can prevent a power valve blow out.
 Reconnect the coil wire when finished.
 Electric fuel pumps let the fuel bowls fill in stages by turning the ignition on and then off.
 Let the fuel pump run for a few seconds at a time.
 This procedure can prevent the needle from being forced up at an angle (not allowing the needle to seat properly). - 2.
 Start the vehicle. - 3.
 The fuel level in the clear sight glass should be mid-level to slightly below center for correct float adjustment.
 Most likely, this will not need to be adjusted.
 See Figure 1.

-- 4. If you do need to adjust this, loosen the lock screw and turn the adjusting nut clockwise to lower the fuel level and counter-clockwise to raise the fuel level.
-Adjust the needle and seat only one flat of the nut at a time so you do not get the float to far out of adjustment. - 5.
+- 4. If you do need to adjust this, loosen the lock screw and turn the adjusting nut clockwise to lower the fuel level and counter-clockwise to raise the fuel level. - 5.
 Tighten the lock screw while holding the adjustment nut.
 Make sure the fuel level is mid-level to slightly below center of the sight glass. - 6.
 If necessary, flush the bowl by revving the engine a few times with the transmission in neutral.